juanschallibaum/Nuk3Gh0st/README.md

     Generates a backdoor that sends bash reverse TCP shell every S seconds to H host, listening on P port
            and running it on startup, hidding itself
            	  with Nuk3gh0st LKM rootkit

    		       In other words...
-   	    YOU CAN MANTAIN ACCESS FOREVER AND EVER!
+   	   YOU CAN MANTAIN ACCESS FOR EVER AND EVER!

  Usage: